alfazick/codecraftideas/README.md

 02 Safe-Fail Default: Done in Python
 03 Error-Handling: Done in Python
-04 Assertions + Systems programming examples: Done in Python
+04 Assertions + Systems programming examples: Done in Python 05 Principle Of Least Privelege.
+Need more examples and in-depth treatise 06 Immutable Data